izderadicka/audioserve/README.md

 Simple personal server to serve audio files from directories.
 Intended primarily for audio books, but anything with decent directories structure will do.
 Focus here is on simplicity and minimalistic design.

-Server is in Rust,  client is Javascript intended for modern browser (latest Firefox or Chrome).
+Server is in Rust,  default client is in Javascript intended for modern browsers (latest Firefox or Chrome) and is integrated with the server.
+There is also Android client under development.

 For some background and video demo check this article [Audioserve Audiobooks Server - Stupidly Simple or Simply Stupid?](http://zderadicka.eu/audioserve-audiobooks-server-stupidly-simple-or-simply-stupid)